laminlabs/lamin-blog/docs/vitessce.md

 Altana resolved many issues running the integration in production, overhauled the ingestion guide ([laminlabs/lamin-spatial#48](https://github.com/laminlabs/lamin-spatial/pull/48)), and reviewed this post.

-Alex created the Vitessce integration for LaminDB ([laminlabs/lamindb#1532](https://github.com/laminlabs/lamindb/pull/1532)) and maintained it over two years.
+Alex created & maintained the Vitessce integration for LaminDB ([laminlabs/lamindb#1532](https://github.com/laminlabs/lamindb/pull/1532)).

-Richard created a storage proxy that would allow secure streaming of private data into an externally hosted (static) Vitessce application, keeping data in the client and data-hosting cloud (AWS, GCP, etc.) account.
+Richard created a storage proxy that would allow secure streaming of private data into an externally hosted (static) Vitessce application, keeping data within the client and data-hosting cloud.

 Sunny coordinated the project and created the visual LaminHub integration.

+Mark, Sunny & Alex wrote the blog post.

 ## Acknowledgements

 Vitessce is developed by the [Humans in Data Integration, Visualization, and Exploration (HIDIVE) Lab](https://hidivelab.org) at Harvard Medical School.
 The HIDIVE Lab aims to address challenges in visualization and exploration of biomedical data.

-## Appendix: Customizing a Vitessce visualization
+## Appendix

 There are three main ways that a Vitessce visualization can be customized: [data](https://vitessce.io/docs/data-types-file-types/), [views](https://vitessce.io/docs/components/), and [coordinations](https://vitessce.io/docs/coordination/).
 Useful starting points for customization include the following example database and related resources: